NeuroTinkerLab/universal-contextual-language/README.md

 *   **Documentation & Guides:**
     *   [`docs/01_introduction_and_goals.md`](./docs/01_introduction_and_goals.md) - Why UCL was created.
     *   [`docs/02_getting_started.md`](./docs/02_getting_started.md) - Your first steps with UCL.
-    *   ... (add more links as aتوییdocumentazione files are created)
+    *   ... (add more links as documentation files are created)
 *   **Practical Examples:** [`examples/`](./examples/) - See UCL in action with various use cases.
 *   **Using UCL with LLMs:** [`docs/09_ucl_and_llms.md`](./docs/09_ucl_and_llms.md) and [`docs/11_building_a_ucl_prompt_compiler.md`](./docs/11_building_a_ucl_prompt_compiler.md)